 9. Have a Family Game Night.
 Easter weekend and spring break week usually give families some downtime.
 Even when we travel for Spring Break, I take along a bag of board games to give us a night "off" from the hustle and bustle of wherever we are visiting.
 My girls enjoy trivia games, but, we often break out a deck of playing cards, a checker board or Yahtzee too!

-10. Start the 52 Hike Challenge.
+10. Re-Start the 52 Hike Challenge.
 My healthy, New Year's goals are still lurking in the back of my mind.
-I signed up for the 52 Hike Challenge in January.
-We took a couple of hikes--then, Covid struck.
-The husband, then, a week later, our youngest daughter, then, about a week later, it hit me.
-My youngest recovered pretty quickly.
-Husband and I--not so fast.
-It took about 6 weeks to feel 100%--and another 6 weeks to catch up all of the work/home/life tasks that had fallen behind!
+I signed up for the 52 Hike Challenge again this year in January.
+We didn't get our first hike in before I pulled a hamstring at the gym and had to sit out for weeks!
+Then our lovely Ohio weather has been just miserable!
+I will walk in the rain--but, not when it's 40 degrees and raining.
 I love participating in "challenges" because they offer some "forced" accountability. movements in the world.
 The goal of the 52 Hike Challenge is to commit to 52 Hikes--ideally in a year.
 But, you can begin the challenge at any time.
-We are re-starting our 52 Hike Challenge this month.
+We are re-focusing our 52 Hike Challenge this month.
+We have completed about 4 hikes, so we have a lot of catching up to do!

 12. Play in the Rain.
 Playing in the rain--and even in the mud--with some puddle splashing and lots of giggles is always fun.
 April rains give a lot of opportunity for this activity if you take advantage of it!